How to elope in colorado

 Wondering how to hike with your elopement dress?
 I have a whole article on that here.

-Do you need a permit to elope in Colorado?
+do you need a permit to elope in Colorado?

 The answer to this is very much “Maybe”.